latex3/luaotfload/luaotfload-tool.rst

                         1) the character ``*``, selecting all entries;
-                        2) a field of a database entry, for instance *version* or *format**, according to which the output will be sorted; or Subfields of a record can be addressed using the ``->`` separator, e. g.
+                        2) a field of a database entry, for instance *version* or *format**, according to which the output will be sorted.
+                           Information in an unstripped database (see
+                           the option ``--no-strip`` above) is nested:
+                           Subfields of a record can be addressed using the ``->`` separator, e. g.
                            ``file->location``, ``style->units_per_em``,